Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Post challenge paper template

 \subsection{Challenge Description}

 This section should ideally come as a reminder and synthesis of a prior paper on the challenge design.
 One should first review the problem of the challenge to give a good enough understanding to the targeted audience for the remainder of the paper, particularly highlighting its main dimensions of complexity and variations.
 One should further present the specific task formulated for the challenge with some description of the underlying datasets, framework (such as a chatbot or reinforcement learning framework if relevant) and problem modelisation (possibly relying on some simulator).
-One can remind if the challenge aims at delivering a new problem or a new formulation to the Machine Learning community or advancing and benchmarking state-of-the-art.
+One can remind if the challenge aims to deliver a new problem or formulation to the Machine Learning community or advance and benchmark state-of-the-art.
 A section on related works and similar challenges can be written to best position this challenge in the scientific landscape and possibly build upon previous work.

-The scoring metric and protocol should be discussed, sharing some considerations as to why they were chosen a priori to evaluate any advances towards problem-solving best.
+The scoring metric and protocol should be discussed, and some considerations should be shared as to why they were chosen a priori to evaluate any advances towards problem-solving best.
 A brief description of the challenge platform , as well as possible specific choices (like resource allocation) or developments that can be justified there.

 Finally, one can describe the challenge organisation and materials available to the participants, highlighting any innovations to increase participant engagement during the competition.